rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 [Gallery of Daily Rainfall Forms](Daily_Rainfall_Form_Gallery.md) displays an example of each Daily Rainfall form version in time order.

-The forms in scope of this note are the Daily Rainfall forms covering a single year.
+The forms in scope of this note are the Daily Rainfall forms covering a full year.
 The DRain Volumes also include some daily forms which only covered a single month; examples of these and some other standard form in the DRain Volumes are shown in a separate [Other Forms](Other_DRain_Forms.md) note.